whikloj/Sparql_101/README.md

 | &lt;test:flintstones#Wilma&gt; | foaf:givenName | Wilma |
 | &lt;test:flintstones#Wilma&gt; | foaf:name | Wilma Flintstone |

-So in our original query we returned Wilma and Barney, and this second query returned any triple that has the `&lt;test:flintstones#Wilma&gt;` or `&lt;test:flintstones#Barney&gt;` in them anywhere.
+So in our original query we returned Wilma and Barney, and this second query returned any triple that has the `<test:flintstones#Wilma>` or `<test:flintstones#Barney>` in them anywhere.

 **Note**: DESCRIBE queries don't seem to be supported by Mulgara through Fedora.